 In 2018 the U.S farm bill was passed by the U.S senate which made hemp and its derivatives legal under federal law.
 This meant hemp products and CBD that was derived from hemp became legal.
 Some states in the U.S such as Idaho, Iowa, and South Dakota have banned CBD products even if they are derived from hemp.

 Would you like to know more about if CBD is legal?
 Read our post on CBD legality to find out more.

 Food and Drug Administration (FDA) approval is given to food, supplements, and drugs that are deemed safe by their regulations.
 They add guidelines to approved products for their safe use and recommendations on dosage.

 Currently, CBD is classified under the non-approved product list, which means there are no regulations on dosage recommendations or production practices.
 As CBD is still a new product FDA ruling is still in the process.

+CBD generally speaking is something used to support well-being.
+However, it’s important to pay attention to your body and speak with your doctor about using CBD, especially if you have any underlying health conditions.
 Studies into whether CBD interferes with medication are still ongoing, it is thought that CBD can interfere with an enzyme called CYP3A4, which is similar to an enzyme found in grapefruit.